Valkryst/Guild_Wars_Scripts/README.md

 ## Script Descriptions

+### install_dsoal

+Downloads and partially configures [DSOAL](https://github.com/ChthonVII/dsoal-GW1), following [these steps](https://old.reddit.com/r/GuildWars/comments/nj6b30/announcing_dsoalgw1_3d_positional_audio_and_eax/).

+After running the script, you will need to follow certain sections of [this guide](https://old.reddit.com/r/GuildWars/comments/nj6b30/announcing_dsoalgw1_3d_positional_audio_and_eax/) to configure and test the installation.
+You can use `launch_debug.ps1` for testing.

+1. Follow the steps under "Make the following edits to alsoft.ini".
+2. Follow the steps under either "Ambisonic Setup" or "HRTF Setup", depending on your situation.
+3. Follow the steps under "Troubleshooting".
+If using `launch_debug.ps1`, you don't need to manually set the environment variables.
+Just run the script and read through the `log_alsoft.txt` and `log_dsoal.txt` files after launching Guild Wars and enabling EAX.

 ### install_umod

 Downloads and configures [this copy](https://github.com/Valkryst/Guild_Wars_Scripts/blob/main/files/uMod.zip) of uMod from the _files_ directory in this repository.
 The following mods come pre-installed: